Ethiopia says Eritrean troops are pulling out of Tigray

-KAMPALA, Uganda (AP) — Ethiopian authorities say Eritrean troops have started withdrawing from Tigray, where they have been fighting on the side of Ethiopian forces in a war against the region's fugitive leaders.
+KAMPALA, Uganda (AP) — Ethiopian authorities said on Saturday that Eritrean troops have started withdrawing from Tigray, where they have been fighting on the side of Ethiopian forces in a war against the region's fugitive leaders.

-Ethiopia's Ministry of Foreign Affairs said in a statement late Saturday that the Eritreans “have now started to evacuate” Tigray and that Ethiopian forces have “taken over guarding the national border.”
+The Eritreans “have now started to evacuate” Tigray and Ethiopian forces have “taken over guarding the national border," Ethiopia’s Ministry of Foreign Affairs said in a statement.

 It's not clear how many Eritrean troops have left, and some in Tigray assert that the Eritreans aren't leaving at all.
-Some of the region's leaders have charged that Eritrean troops sometimes dressed in Ethiopian military uniforms.
+The region's leaders have charged that Eritrean troops sometimes dressed in Ethiopian military uniforms.

 Ethiopia's government faces intense pressure to end the Tigray war, which started in November when Prime Minister Abiy Ahmed deployed troops there following an attack on federal military facilities.
 The region's fugitive leaders do not recognize Abiy's authority after a national election was postponed last year amid the coronavirus pandemic.